Here’s your perfect itinerary for spending 24 hours in Belfast

 Communities are separated by a wall up to 6 meters high. gates along its length that are still locked at night; and artwork painted on either side that talks of harmony but with messages of revenge or oppression.
 The streets may be quiet these days, the sounds of gunshots or bombs silenced, but the streets are still divided.

-Don’t forget to stop at the international wall after visiting the peace wall Belfast while you are there.
+Don’t forget to stop at the International Wall after visiting the Peace Wall of Belfast while you are there.

 The “International Wall” sits close to Cupar Way on the Falls side and includes some murals on political themes, and environmental issues and features famous world figures.
 Importantly this wall still has a mural painted by two artists based on Picasso’s Guernica.
 One is a Catholic, the other a Protestant these two artists come from different traditions.